gwpy/gwpy/docs/signal/index.rst

 Signal processing
 #################

-In a wide-array of applications, the original `TimeSeries` recorded from a digital system must be manipulated in order to extract the greatest amount of information.
+In a wide-array of applications, the original data recorded from a digital system must be manipulated in order to extract the greatest amount of information.
 GWpy provides a suite of functions to simplify and extend the excellent digital signal processing suite in :mod:`scipy.signal`.

 ===============